Folio III Field Notes

 SimpleReplayBuffer(50000, ...) # Smaller buffer for less memory usage

-- Action Space Trade-off: The 2-action model (first run) performed well, if not matching the 6-action model.
-This suggests that for limited computational resources, a simpler action space might be more efficient.
+• Action-space trade-off.
+The 2-action model (first run) performed well — if not matching the 6-action model.
+For limited compute, a simpler action space might be more efficient.

-- Behavioral Patterns: To be observed, since both models occasionally stuck in-place, indicating incomplete learning.
+• Behavioural patterns.
+To be observed, since both models occasionally got stuck in place — indicating incomplete learning.

-- Time: The 2-action model is so much faster.
-The 6-action model, while showed more diverse strategies, required significantly more training time to be optimal.
+• Time.
+The 2-action model is much faster.
+The 6-action model, while showing more diverse strategies, required significantly more training time to be optimal.

-Certainly, I will continue to experiment with different hyperparameters and training strategies to improve the agent's performance.
-What I have in mind at first is using the 2-action model and train it in smaller episodes.
-I will also try to explore extreme parameters to force the model to converge faster, since hardware is limited in a way.
+I'll continue experimenting with different hyperparameters and training strategies.
+What I have in mind is using the 2-action model trained in smaller episodes.
+I'll also try more extreme parameters to force the model to converge faster, since the hardware is limited.

-I will update with more findings in part 2 soon enough.
-In the mean time, you can check out this project in a concise manner or my other projects.
+More findings in part 2.
+In the meantime, you can check out this project in a concise manner or my other plates.